-If you suspect there is a problem, see your engine manufacturer's authorized service center as soon as possible for proper diagnosis and required service or adjustment.
+If you suspect there is a problem, see your Volvo Penta/ Mercruiser dealer as soon as possible for proper diagnosis and required service or adjustment.
 Continued operation could result in damage to the shift mechanism and loss of control.

-D. Stopping Engine
+F. Stopping Engine

-- Move shifter lever(s) to the NEUTRAL position.
-Place throttle levers (if applicable) in idle position. - 2.
+- 1. Move control handle to the NEUTRAL position. - 2.
 Turn ignition key to the OFF position.